This document explains all the possible metadata options that you can give your model in its internal

 manages the database tables’ lifecycles.

-False, no database table creation or deletion operations will be
+False, no database table creation, modification, or deletion

-performed for this model.
-This is useful if the model represents an existing
+operations will be performed for this model.
+This is useful if the model

-model handling are exactly the same as normal.
-This includes
+other aspects of model handling are exactly the same as normal.
+This

 Adding an automatic primary key field to the model if you don’t declare it.
 To avoid confusion for later code readers, it’s recommended to specify all the columns from the database table you are modeling when using unmanaged models.